vippsas/vipps-report-api/vipps-report-api.md

 above:
 ![ledger balance illustration](./images/ledger-balance-simple.png)

+You can, at any time, request a report from this ledger by calling `GET:/report/v1/ledgers/{ledgerId}/transactions`.

+And also specify the time interval:
+`GET:/report/v1/ledgers/{ledgerId}/transactions?ledgerDate={YYYY-MM-DD}`

-One can request a report from this ledger by calling `GET:/report/v1/ledgers/{ledgerId}/transactions` and using the `columns` parameter to specify a comma-separated list of which data to include in the response:
+You can use the `columns` parameter to specify a comma-separated list of which data to include in the response.
+These columns are available (see the API specification for details):

 * transactionId
 * transactionType
 * reference